matejgj/psytxt/content/authors/irina/_index.md

 ---
 # Display name
-name: Iva Vukojević
+name: Irina Masnikosa

 # Username (this should match the folder name)
 authors:
-- iva
+- irina

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Psychologist on duty
+role: Linguist on duty
 # Organizations/Affiliations
 organizations:
 - name: TakeLab, FER
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Iva's bio
+bio: Irina's bio

 #interests:
 #- Artificial Intelligence